 The member of staff at a higher education institution responsible for supervising you while you prepare your → dissertation.

 The highest academic degree, acquired by writing a → dissertation and completing an oral examination (doctoral viva).

 A student who has decided to end their studies prematurely and therefore does not have a → university degree.
 Before you decide to drop out, we advise taking advantage of the extensive services offered by the → Central Student Advisory Service.
 Sometimes it is possible to find a solution to your issue before you drop out.
 See here for more information.

 German: duales Studium

 An educational path that combines an academic education with practical training.
-This route involves working for a company during your studies.
-Allowing you to already earn an income and to gain more practical experience than you would during a purely academic course.
+This route involves working for a company during your studies, allowing you to earn an income already and to gain more practical experience than you would during a purely academic course.